 Commodity prices showed a mixed trend.
-The prices of crude oil, gold, coffee, and fertilizer increased slightly, while the prices of palm oil and sugar decreased in the first quarter of 2025 (Chart 2.2).
+Prices of crude oil, gold, coffee, and fertilizer slightly increased, while prices of palm oil and sugar decreased in the first quarter of 2025 (Chart 2.2).
 The price of crude oil rose due to increased demand in China, which is the major importer, while that of gold was driven by strong demand at the back of heightened trade uncertainties2.
 The rise in the prices of coffee (Arabica and Robusta) was caused by anticipation of global supply shortage stemming from adverse weather conditions in Brazil and Vietnam, which are the main producers.
 Tariff hikes on potash, which is a major input in the production of fertilizer, contributed to the increase in its prices.
+The decline in palm oil prices was due to increased production of substitutes, particularly soy oil, while the increase in sugar production led to a decline in its price.